Causal thinking for decision making on Electronic Health Records: why and how: Application: evidence from MIMIC-IV on which resuscitation fluid to use

 \section{Application: evidence from MIMIC-IV on which resuscitation fluid to use}

 We now use the above framework to extract evidence-based decision rules for resuscitation.
 Ensuring optimal organ perfusion in patients with septic shock requires resuscitation by reestablishing circulatory volume with intravenous fluids.
 While crystalloids are readily available, inexpensive and safe, a large fraction of the administered volume is not retained in the vasculature.
-Colloids offer the theoretical benefit of retaining more volume in the circulation, but might be more costly and have adverse effects \citep{annane2013effects}.
-The scientific community long debated which fluid benefits patients most \citep{mandel2023treatment}.
+Colloids offer the theoretical benefit of retaining more volume, but might be more costly and have adverse effects \cite{annane2013effects}.
+Meta-analyses from multiple pivotal RCTs found no effect of adding albumin to crystalloids \cite{xu2014comparison,li2020resuscitation} on 28-day and 90-day mortality.
+Given this previous evidence, we thus expect no average effect of albumin on mortality in sepsis patients.
+However, studies --RCT \cite{caironi2014albumin} and observational \cite{zhou2021early}-- have found that septic-shock patients do benefit from albumin.

-\paragraph{Emulated trial: Effect of albumin in combination with crystalloids compared to crystalloids alone on 28-day mortality in patients with sepsis} We illustrate the impact of the different analytical steps to conclude on the effect of albumin in combination with crystalloids compared to crystalloids alone on 28-day mortality in patients with sepsis using MIMIC-IV \citep{johnson2020mimic}.
-This question is clinically relevant and multiple published RCTs can validate the average treatment effect.
-Appendix \ref{apd:target_trials} provides further examples of potential target trials.
+\paragraph{Emulated trial: Effect of albumin in combination with crystalloids compared to crystalloids alone on 28-day mortality in patients with sepsis} Multiple published RCTs can validate the analysis pipeline before investigating sub-population effects for individualized decisions.
+Using MIMIC-IV \cite{johnson2020mimic}, we compare the magnitude of biases introduced by reasonable choices in the different analytical steps recalled in Figure \ref{fig:study_summary}.